 Watch Now: How to Rib Stitch

-A common complaint that many people have when working ribbing is that the knit stitches on the left side of a column of rib that have two or more stitches in it (like a 2x2 or 3x3 rib, for instance) are often looser than the other stitches.
+A common complaint that many people have when working ribbing is that the knit stitches on the left side of a column of rib that contain two or more stitches (like a 2x2 or 3x3 rib, for instance) are often looser than the other stitches.

-June Hemmons Hiatt explains this in her book as being because of the distance the yarn has to travel when switching between a knit and a purl.
+In The Principles of Knitting, June Hemmons Hiatt explains this as being because of the distance the yarn has to travel when switching between a knit and a purl.
 Thus it can be corrected by making that distance shorter, either by putting lots on tension on the yarn when you move to purl or tightening the purl stitch after knitting it or by working the purl stitches like a combination knitter so less yarn is used to form the stitch.
 If this is a problem for you, try out these methods and see what works best for you.

 Knitting patterns for garments, particularly sweaters, often call for the ribbing to be worked on a needle several sizes smaller than what is used for the rest of the sweater.
 This keeps the ribbing firm and makes it more elastic (for the most part there's not a big difference in elasticity between the common forms of ribbing).